 a formally constituted political group that contests elections and attempts to form or take part in a government.

-While I have no reason to doubt that you are a follower of Jesus, personally, it is clear from recent hateful nationalistically driven attempts to prevent other citizens of Australia exercising their democratic rights (where a CDP Facebook post suggested Australian flag face paint is the “only face-covering that is acceptable in Australia”) that the ADP’s actions are not those that can meaningfully said to be following Jesus.
+While I have no reason to doubt that you are a follower of Jesus, personally, it is clear from recent hateful nationalistically driven attempts to prevent other citizens of Australia exercising their democratic rights (where a CDP Facebook post suggested Australian flag face paint is the “only face-covering that is acceptable in Australia”) that the CDP’s actions are not those that can meaningfully said to be following Jesus.

 Jesus laid down his life for his enemies to make them his family, and called those following his example – taking his name – to love our neighbours (and our enemies).
 There is no Christian rationale for treating a fellow human as an enemy.

-It is also clear that the ADP is not interested in extending democratic principles to those people they disagree with.
+It is also clear that the CDP is not interested in extending democratic principles to those people they disagree with.
 It is also clear that your party is failing to adequately act as a party in either sense – in this bigoted posturing dressed up as ‘Christian’ you are neither entertaining, nor ‘attempting to form or take part in a government’.

 If you are not going to speak in any way that recognisably represents or recommends that people find their identity in Jesus – God’s king – then please change your name.